OliviaJane

 @motivatedmelaninmimosas

 First, I would like to acknowledge that I stand with all my fellow beings around the world that are fighting for their lives, for justice, and the right to be themselves.
-It is no secret that between racism, white-supremacy, homophobia, abuse of power, and the destruction of our environment, we all have a lot of work to do!
-I highly encourage everyone to participate in any way you can to dismantle these oppressive systems in our governments and in our own minds.
+It is no secret that between racism, white-supremacy, the war machine, homophobia/transphobia, abuse of power, and the destruction of our environment via the fossil fuel industry there is a lot of work to do!
+I highly encourage everyone to participate in any way you can to dismantle these oppressive systems in our governments, communities and in our own minds.

-People with more privileges may have more options and access as to how to go about this, and it is the responsibility of those in a position of privilege to adopt more sustainable lifestyles and consumer habits.
-People who are surviving day to day, may not have the option to choose what they are eating, or what brands they are supporting.
+People with more privileges have more options and access as to how to go about this, and it is the responsibility of those in a position of privilege to adopt more sustainable lifestyles and consumer habits.
+People who are surviving day to day, do not have the option to choose what they are eating, what brands they are supporting etc...

 With the intension of living a more sustainable life, less dependent on corporations, slave labor and fossil fuels, we must also talk about ways to be environmentally conscious AND budget friendly.
 Many "zero waste" websites are marketing expensive items and we really need to gear our attentions towards self-reliance instead, such as, learning what products can be easily made at home and opting to find items 2nd handed or borrowing from a friend.
 (More resources on this shared at the end)